 Electronic messaging is an important component of e-commerce because it helps to alert you to certain transactions on your online store.

-The Email Tab on the Settings page carries out a variety of functions including sending alert notifications for new orders, canceled orders, completed orders, and also when new accounts are created.
+The Email Tab on the Settings page carries out a variety of functions including sending alert notifications for new orders, canceled orders,

 The template of the email can also be modified to match your site’s theme.